KeevinPR/pybnesian_ainguraiiot/README.md

 <a id="3">[3]</a>
 E. V. Strobl and K. Zhang and S., Visweswaran.
 Approximate kernel-based conditional independence tests for fast non-parametric causal discovery.
 Journal of Causal Inference, 7(1), 2019, pp 1-24.

+<a id="4">[4</]a>
+D. Atienza and C. Bielza and P. Larrañaga.
+PyBNesian: An extensible python package for Bayesian networks.
+Neurocomputing, 504, 2022, pp 204-209.

+<a id="5">[5]</a>
+D. Atienza and C. Bielza and P. Larrañaga.
+Semiparametric Bayesian networks.
+Information Sciences, 584, 2022, pp 564-582.

+<a id="6">[6]</a>
+D. Atienza and P. Larrañaga and C. Bielza.
+Hybrid Semiparametric Bayesian networks.
+TEST, 31(2), 2022, pp 299-327.

+<a id="6">[7]</a>
+E. Blázquez and F. Mantovani and J. Díaz.
+Adaptación de una aplicación industrial a plataformas hardware para el cálculo de alto rendimiento, 2023.

 Acknowledgements
 ================